legacysurvey/legacypipe/README.md

 # legacypipe
-Our image data reduction pipeline, using the Tractor framework
+DESI Imaging Legacy Surveys data reduction pipeline, using the Tractor framework

 The license is 3-clause BSD.